saracarolina12/Bach_Artificial_Intelligence/MUFRAMEX/MachineLearning/Introduction_ML.md

 # Machine Learning and other stories
 _Johan Van Horebeek_
+    "ML is about solving an optimization problem of a not (completely) known function"

 ### Books
 • Regression and other Stories - Andrew Gelman, Jennifer Hill and Aki Vehtari